DevNambi/blog-drafts/9900 - Programming Links.md

 @joshuajames Posit: the failure of most "system thinking" is in thinking the system is like a machine rather than an ecology.

+@dhh: “Coding isn’t the poor handmaiden of design or analysis.
+Coding is where your fuzzy ideas awaken in the harsh dawn of reality”

 ## Learning to Code